Q: How do I order?

 Q: Do your arch kits require curved framing underneath?

 A: No, Our panels are very rigid.
 Just screw the directly to the existing door framing with 2 screws.
-No need to buy or try and curved wood underneath them.
+No need to buy complex curved framing systens or try and curve wood underneath them.
 Just use our preformed door arch kit.

 Q: Should I install the regular drywall first and then put the curved panels in last?